 - most likely, it is a combination of genetic and situational factors that triggers a depression episode

-what to do about depression
+What to do about depression

 Healthy Mind Sacramento depression therapy

-The type of therapy I practice to treat depression is based on the principals of cognitive behavioral therapy.
+The type of therapy we provide to treat depression is based on the principals of cognitive behavioral therapy.
 The goal is to learn new behaviors and new ways of thinking.
 The idea is that unhealthy behaviors and thought patterns are keeping you stuck in a cycle of negativity that fuels your depression.
 One benefit of therapy is that it teaches you coping tools, so that if you have another period of depression later, you already have the tools and can apply them yourself.
 This is important, as once a person has experienced a depression episode their chance of having another depression episode increases.
 If you are interested in trying cognitive behavioral therapy, please reach out!